kaelzhang/attributes/README.md

 # attributes

-Apply flavored getter and setter to objects.
+`attributes` provides mechanisms for validation, setter and getter to objects or constructors.

 ## API Documentation